aarnt/gorgzorg/README.md

 ### How to use GorgZorg

-    -c <IP>: Set IP or name to connect to
+    -c <IP>: Set GorgZorg server IP to connect to
     -g <pathToGorg>: Set a filename or path to gorg (send)
     -h: Show this help
     -p <portnumber>: Set port to connect or listen to connections (default is 10000)